bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/building.rst

     -I<NACL_SDK_ROOT>/include -L<NACL_SDK_ROOT>/lib/newlib/Release ^
     -o hello_world_x86_32.nexe -m32 -g -O2 -lppapi

-To compile a 64-bit .nexe, you can run the same command but use -m64 instead of -m32.
+To compile a 64-bit **.nexe**, you can run the same command but use -m64 instead of -m32.
 Alternatively, you could also use the version of the compiler that targets the x86-64 architecture, i.e., ``x86_64-nacl-gcc``.

 You should name executable modules with a **.nexe** filename extension,